freddi301/flow-validator/README.md

 };

 // validate input object, returns original object if valid, throws otherwise
-// WARNING: if .validate() is used with type converters or .to() types,
-// the type will not be right, as validate return original input, meanwhile .to() produces a new object Schema.validate(toBeValidated) === toBeValidated; // = true
+// VType object has .validate() method that returns original object
+// arrayOf, tuple, mapping, object, objectExact ha V prefixed variants,
+// and can't contain validators that change input Vobject({ a: string }).validate({ a: 'hello' }) === toBeValidated; // = true

 // same as validate, but it make a copy in case of: arrayOf, tuple, mapping, object, objectExact
 // it can be used when using refinemnts that return not the original value